The Sherman Celtic Festival is always filled with numerous and unique cultural exhibitions,

 Dr. Jim Webb attended West Point, graduated at the top of his Ranger School class, and earned the

-of Sherlock Holmes.
-The former national judo champion is a director on the US Olympic Committee’s
+The former national judo champion is a director on the US Olympic Committee’s National Governing Body.

-book is Innovators Who Changed the World: Timeless Leadership Lessons from West Point, Green
+His most recent book is Innovators Who Changed the World: Timeless Leadership Lessons from

 How To Get Started

-Saturday 1 PM Celtic and Cultural Tent D3
+Saturday 1 PM in the Celtic and Cultural Tent D3

-Sunday 11 AM Celtic and Cultural Tent D3
+Sunday 11 AM in the Celtic and Cultural Tent D3

 Gaelic Language Workshop